rocky7211/dev-skills-api/README.md

 ## Overview
 The Developer Skills API is a web API built with Python, that allows users to track and manage their skills.
 The API uses Python with Flask for the backend, and PostgreSQL for the database, which is connected via an internal private network on Render.
 Both the API and Database are hosted on Render, to allow for this private connection.

 Currently this implementation only has a backend and there is no frontend implementation as of yet.
-There are plans to add API frontend. [ My Portfolio website](https://jaredmcdowall.me/) has a basic frontend implementation in React.
+There are plans to add API frontend.
+[My Portfolio website](https://jaredmcdowall.me/) has a basic frontend implementation in React.
+[Api website here](https://api.jaredmcdowall.me) although a frontend solution is yet to come, this is the domain that hosts the api that talk directly to render.

 ## API Features
 - **POST**: Add new skill